paeulaa/paeulaa.github.io/sample_page-3.md

 - Overly strict login requirements
 - Excessive data collection

-These aren’t just minor annoyances—they affect trust and flow in meaningful ways.
+These aren’t just minor annoyances, they might affect trust and flow in meaningful ways.

 For us, this usability study wasn’t an end point.
 It was a **starting point**.
 By clearly defining and evaluating the problems, we set the stage for future improvements that can bring the app closer to UNIQLO’s LifeWear promise: **simple, comfortable, and user-centered.**